 Stanford e-China

 Stanford e-China provides hands-on experience for students seeking to develop academic interests and projects with real-world impact in preparation for applications to universities abroad or other educational endeavors.

 Students who successfully complete a Stanford e-China course earn a Certificate of Completion from SPICE, Stanford University.
-Top students from each session will be invited to Stanford University to participate in a ceremony.
+Top students from each session will be invited to participate in a Stanford e-China ceremony.

+Stanford e-China